 The families meet for dinner.
 Helen appears uptight and brusque and her husband more charming, easy-going and chilled.
 Bart’s drunk and making sexually loaded comments which appear to make Helen more uncomfortable.
-(This is perhaps his intention, but either way Kennedy relishing the script here).
+(This is perhaps his intention, but either way, Kennedy appears to be relishing the script here).

 This mother-daughter confrontation leading to another fight between Helen and Ken.
 This fight only stopping after two doors are slammed.
 Molly promises not to date Johnny in exchange for a nice holiday for her dad.
 Then there’s some wistful looking out the window for Molly and Johnny.

 Later in their holiday, Ken goes to the attic with Sylvia, after he offers to fix a leaky roof.
 Here they rediscover their love for each other and that their feelings for each other never stopped.
 Leading to a passionate snog.
 They agree to meet at the boathouse, that night.

 But this plan for a rendezvous is overheard by the ever sharp Mrs Amble (Beulah Bondi) in her room, who – after explaining she heard all through a vent – confronts Slyvia.
 Ken and Sylvia continue their affair.
 Until it’s revealed, with both delightful and devastating consequences for both families…